brbrainerd/The-Tales-of-Nexus-Way/Cassius Lucian/Cassius Lucian - B.R. Brainerd's Character Notes.md

 *From the private journals of Cassius Lucian:*

-> "Kindness and competence can be a scalpel in the hands of the right surgeon.
-I live surrounded by priests, whispering honey-dipped words while their spirits scream of sulferous corruption.
+> "Kindness and competence can be a weapon in the hands of the right man.
+I live surrounded by evangelists, bellowing honey-dipped lies while their spirits yearn in lustrous greed.
 When they look at me, they see a child--naive, easily cowed.
 Perhaps I am.
-But no more.
-Publicly, I war with them through immaculate procedure.
-Privately, I plan to depart."
+In the morning, I heal with immaculate consistency.
+In the evening, I plot my escape."

-> "Mother taught me that vulnerability is not the same as weakness.
+> "Mother taught me that having a vulnerability need not make one weak.
 I choose carefully when to let down my guard, when to let others see the boy beneath the bandages.
-In the past, this has helped patients trust in their healing, but it has also warded away those who think only in terms of personal gain."
+In the past, this has helped patients trust in their healing."

 > "I find comfort in precision - in the terminology of the healing arts, and in carefully coded notes about the tableau of souls.
-Doctor Lucian says I process my feelings like an alchemist concocts a tincture: carefully, and in measured doses.
-When you have witnessed proof against the lie of the immortality of souls, and when you yourself live behind a veil of necessary lies...sometimes the only way to know what is right is to treat the man in front of you."
+Doctor Lucian says I process my observations like an alchemist concocts a tincture: carefully, and in measured doses.
+When you have witnessed proof against the lie of the immortality of human souls, and when you yourself live behind a veil of necessary lies...sometimes the only way js forward, to shut up and treat the man in front of you."

 > "The Mirror helps.
-Through its prism, everything becomes clearer.
+Through its prism, all thought becomes clearer.
 Mother would say that I am too young to yearn for an earlier time, but in Nexus Way, survival often means growing up faster than the artificial sun can set."

 ## Potential PC Interactions